Building Normalizing Flows with Stochastic Interpolants: Introduction

 \subsection{Notations and assumptions}

-We assume that the base and the target distribution are supported on a nonsingular set $\Omega\subseteq \R^d$ and are both absolutely continuous with respect to the Lesbesgue measure on $\R^d$, with densities $\rho_0$ and $\rho_1$, respectively.
-We do not require these densities to be positive everywhere on $\Omega$, but we assume that $\rho_0(x)$ and $\rho_1(x)$ are continuously differentiable in $x$.
-Given any function $f_t(x_0,x_1)$ we denote
+We assume that the base and the target distribution are both absolutely continuous with respect to the Lebesgue measure on $\R^d$, with densities $\rho_0$ and $\rho_1$, respectively.
+We do not require these densities to be positive everywhere on $\R^d$, but we assume that $\rho_0(x)$ and $\rho_1(x)$ are continuously differentiable in $x$.
+Regarding the interpolant $I_t:\R^d\times \R^d\to \R^d$, we assume that it is surjective for all $t\in[0,1]$ and satisfies \eqref{eq:interp}.
+We also assume that $I_t(x_0,x_1)$ is continuously differentiable in $(t,x_0,x_1)$, and that it is such that

-its expectation over $t$, $x_0$, and $x_1$ drawn independently from the uniform density on $[0,1]$, $\rho_0$, and $\rho_1$, respectively.
-The gradient $\nabla(\cdot)$ is the gradient with respect to $x$ unless otherwise stated.